Wiki · Individual Player · Last reviewed June 24, 2026

 Goodfellow's most famous contribution is the 2014 paper Generative Adversarial Networks, written with Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, and Yoshua Bengio.
 The paper introduced a two-network training game: a generator learns to produce samples, while a discriminator learns to distinguish generated samples from real data.

-The idea became one of the defining architectures of early generative AI.
+The method became one of the defining architectures of early generative AI.
 GANs influenced image synthesis, face generation, image-to-image translation, super-resolution, data augmentation, and the public imagination around deepfakes and synthetic media.

 Adversarial Examples

 Goodfellow also became central to adversarial machine learning.
-In the 2014 paper Explaining and Harnessing Adversarial Examples, Goodfellow, Jonathon Shlens, and Christian Szegedy argued that neural networks can be vulnerable to small, carefully chosen input perturbations that cause confident misclassification.
+In Explaining and Harnessing Adversarial Examples, submitted in December 2014 and revised in 2015, Goodfellow, Jonathon Shlens, and Christian Szegedy argued that neural networks can be vulnerable to small, intentionally chosen input perturbations that cause confident misclassification.

 This line of work matters beyond image classifiers.
 It prefigures a broader lesson for AI governance: models do not merely fail at random.
-They can fail under pressure from actors who understand their weaknesses.
+They can fail under pressure from actors who understand their weaknesses, and evaluations need explicit threat models, access assumptions, attack budgets, and residual-risk statements.

 Deep Learning Textbook